 Before And After Photos

-This young male presented to the Austin Gynecomastia Center complaining of unilateral gynecomastia (one sided fullness).
+This young male presented to the Austin Gynecomastia Center complaining of unilateral gynecomastia (one sided fullness), a condition treatable with gynecomastia surgery.
 As you can see in his photos, he clearly has a female like breast on his right side.

 You can see the expansion of his areola on the effected side.
 The “mass” of tissue beneath the areola simply expands it or stretches it so it is wider.
 It’s also puffy compared to his flat left side.